bribes/FaavJS/README.md

-player.servers.hypixel.lastLogout; //returns the players last logout on hypixel. player.servers.hypixel.networkExp; //returns the players hypixel network experience. player.servers.hypixel.karma; //returns the players hypixel karma. player.icon; //returns an image of the players head.
+player.servers.hypixel.lastLogout; //returns the players last logout on hypixel. player.servers.hypixel.networkExp; //returns the players hypixel network experience. player.servers.hypixel.karma; //returns the players hypixel karma. player.servers.hypixel.guild.name; //returns the guild name of the guild the player is currently in. player.servers.hypixel.guild.createdAt; //returns the creation date of the guild that the player is in. player.servers.hypixel.guild.members; //returns the members of the guild the player is currently in. player.servers.hypixel.guild.coins; //returns the amount of coins the guild that the player is in currently has player.servers.hypixel.guild.coinsEver; //returns the amount of coins the guild that the player is in has ever had player.servers.hypixel.guild.success;  //returns true or false depending if getting the guild data was successful. player.icon; //returns an image of the players head.
 Ex. https://crafatar.com/avatars/eb74d59271f84b1ea1b1ba76a12d8858?overlay player.avatar; //returns a render of the players avatar.
 Ex. https://crafatar.com/renders/body/eb74d59271f84b1ea1b1ba76a12d8858?overlay player.head; //returns a render of the players head.
 Ex. https://crafatar.com/renders/head/eb74d59271f84b1ea1b1ba76a12d8858?overlay